 Each detective is assigned as a liaison to a participating law enforcement agency in Marin County.
-This provides each agency a direct point of contact and helps bridge the gap between local law enforcement and the MCTF and provides for the sharing of information.
+This provides each agency a direct point of contact and helps bridge the gap between local law enforcement and the MCTF and allows for the sharing of information.

 The MCTF has a liaison deputy district attorney assigned to our unit.
-The DDA meets with us weekly to go over cases, provide legal opinions about investigations and give updates on filed cases.
+The DDA meets with us weekly to go over cases, provide legal opinions about investigations, and give updates on filed cases.
 This greatly improves our relationship with the judicial side of our investigations.

 We have a narcotic detection canine assigned to the Task Force unit.
-"Beau", a 6-year old Labrador retriever mix, is under the care of a Detective assigned to the COPE unit.
+"Beau", a 6-year old Labrador retriever mix, is under the care of a Detective assigned to the Task Force unit.
 Beau and his handler graduated from a 200-hour narcotic detection course certified by the California Narcotic Canine Association (C.N.C.A) in accordance with California Peace Officer Standards and Training (P.O.S.T.).
 The C.N.C.A canine narcotic detection certification examination has been recognized throughout the United States.
 Beau is certified by C.N.C.A and P.O.S.T in the identification of the following odors: cocaine, marijuana, methamphetamine and heroin.
 Beau is trained as a "Passive Alert" narcotics detection K-9.
 He is trained to alert by staring at an object or area as a final response that he has detected the odor of any of the above listed narcotics.
 Beau and his handler continue to participate in monthly update training through Golden Gate K9 in Sonoma County.
 Golden Gate K9 is used by a large number of Bay Area agencies for their initial and continuous training.

-Our unit consists of 2 Special Response Team members, a detective who is part of a statewide warrants team and 2 detectives who are prior military.
-We also have 2 members of Hostage Negotiations Teams.
+Our unit consists of 3 Special Response Team members: a detective who is a tactical instructor, 1 weaponless Defense instructor and 4 detectives who are prior military.
 Each of these duties and skills are important to safe operations during the service of search warrants as well as high risk arrests.
 Safety is always foremost in any of our operations; our detectives' safety, the public's safety as well as the safety of our suspects.
-Our goal during any of our operations is to recognize and eliminate any possible hazards before we begin and to react safely and appropriately to threats as they come up.
-Our goal is for everyone to be safe and go home at the end of the day, with all suspects safely taken into custody.
+Our goal, during any of our operations, is to recognize and eliminate any possible hazards before we begin and to react safely and appropriately to threats as they come up.
+Our goal is for everyone to be safe and go home at the end of the day.
+With all suspects safely taken into custody.
 Under normal circumstances this can be challenging for police.
-Add in an environment fueled by drugs and the challenge becomes much greater.
+Add in an environment fueled by drugs, and the challenge becomes even greater.